-FORMAT: TWO (2) BLANK SPACES FOLLOWED BY THREE (3) FIELDS OF FOUR (4) COLUMNS (INTEGER) FOLLOWED BY SIX (6) FIELDS OF SIX (6) COLUMNS INCLUDING DECIMAL PLACES (FLOATING)
+FORMAT: TWO (2) BLANK SPACES FOLLOWED BY THREE (3) FIELDS OF FOUR (4) COLUMNS (INTEGER) FOLLOWED BY NINE (9) FIELDS OF SIX (6) COLUMNS INCLUDING DECIMAL PLACES (FLOATING)

 Variable Description YEAR Year must be in 4-digit format and is REQUIRED data (cols.
 3-6) MONTH Month is REQUIRED data (cols.
 7-10) DAY Day is REQUIRED data (cols.
-11-14) SRAD Solar radiation must be in MJ/m2 but is NOT REQUIRED data.
+11-14) SRAD Solar radiation must be in MJ/m^2 but is NOT REQUIRED data.
+Solar radiation, in this case, refers to the total solar radiation that reaches the Earth's surface.
 If data is not available, leave a blank field. (cols.
 15-20) TMAX Maximum temperature must be in °C and is NOT REQUIRED data. (cols.
-21-26) TMIN Minimum temperature must be in °C and is NOT REQUIRED data. (cols.
+21-26) TMIN Minimum temperature must be in $^{\circ}$ C and is NOT REQUIRED data. (cols.
 27-32) PRCP Precipitation must be in mm and is REQUIRED data. (cols.
 33-38) RH Relative humidity must be in fraction format and is NOT REQUIRED data.
 If data is not available, leave a blank field. (cols.
 39-44) WSPD Wind speed must be in m/s and is NOT REQUIRED data.
 If data is not available, leave a blank field. (cols.
-45-50)
+45-50) CO2I Carbon dioxide concentration in the atmosphere in ppm.
+NOT REQUIRED.
+Data does not need to be entered for each day.
+CO 2 concentration can be entered at any regular or irregular interval.
+Concentration will change based on the value set for the day and will remain at that concentration until a new value is indicated. (cols.
+51-56)